10 Ways to Celebrate Easter in the Nordic Style: Food, Traditions and Decorations•

 One very unique Easter tradition in Denmark is “Gækkebreve.”
 “Gækkebreve.”
 Is a fine paper letter cut in unique shapes such has hearts or snowflakes with a rhyming poem and then signed with dots corresponding to the number of letters in their name.
 The children send this secretly to a friend.
 If the receiver guesses who sent the letter, then the sender must give him/her a chocolate Easter egg.
 If the receiver cannot guess who the sender is, then they must reward them with a chocolate egg.
 Usually the receivers are adults and, therefore, the tradition is that the receiver is “not able” to guess the sender and has to reward the child with extra chocolate.

 Here's your guide to how to make a Gækkebreve:

 10. Decorate your Easter table-setting with candles

-Create Easter ambience and add finishing touches to your Easter table with timeless Iittala tealight holders from Valkea and Kastehelmi collections made in Finland.
+Create Easter ambience and add finishing touches to your Easter table with timeless handmade Aarikka candleholders and Iittala tealight holders made in Finland.